putrajr/GIT-Auto-Deploy/README.md

 Instruction:

-1. Login with root user, create new ssh key with command "cd /root/.ssh && ssh-keygen -t rsa" (not need for public repositories)
+1. Login with root user, create new ssh key with command "cd /root/.ssh && ssh-keygen -t rsa" and leave password blank (not needed when public repositories)

-2. Copy ssh key for private repositories to git vendor (User Menu -> settings -> SSH at bicbuket or Github) (not need for public repositories)
+2. Copy ssh key (id_rsa.pub) to git vendor (User Menu -> settings -> SSH at bicbuket or Github) (not needed when public repositories)

 3. Go to repositories settings and add webhooks (Repository Menu -> settings -> Webhooks), add payload/url of web-hook.php from your server (example: yourdomain.com/git-auto-deploy/web-hook.php), select trigers when "Repository push/just the push event".